zapabob/ROCm/docs/contribute/feedback.md

-# How to provide feedback for for ROCm documentation
+# How to provide feedback for ROCm documentation

 There are four standard ways to provide feedback for this repository.